 - Ghana (1 factory)

 - New Zealand (3 factories)

 This information hopefully shows you the scope of production and where it takes place around the world.
 The list above doesn’t highlight everything, but it shows you the countries where Toyota has a manufacturing presence.

 Should You Support the Toyota Brand?

 Over 70 percent of the Toyotas sold in the United States come from US manufacturing facilities.
-On top of that, Japan has 16 manufacturing facilities, but the US comes in close second place with 10 manufacturing facilities.
+On top of that, Japan has 16 manufacturing facilities, but the US comes in close second place with ten manufacturing facilities.
 We find this a fair enough assessment for why you might find it okay to support the Toyota brand.

 Most of the cars that they sell in the US come from here, and if you feel concerned, check the VIN before buying to make sure.
 Toyota supports over 27,000 American manufacturing jobs.
-Just because it is a brand from another country’s origin no longer means that it only produces from that country because of globalization.
+Just because it is a brand from another country’s origin no longer means that it is only produced from that country because of globalization.

 Likewise, just because the company is originally American no longer means that it supports America.
-GM, for example, an originally American made brand established in 1908 in Flint, Michigan, supports nearly the same number of manufacturing jobs as Toyota at 32,353 workers.
+GM, for example, an originally American-made brand established in 1908 in Flint, Michigan, supports nearly the same number of manufacturing jobs as Toyota at 32,353 workers.

 The other thing that we would like to point out is that Toyota continues to invest in its American manufacturing facilities, which shows that they plan to continue using them.
 GM, in contrast, continues to slowly and quietly push its manufacturing jobs down to Mexico and elsewhere.
 Roughly 50 percent of all GM pickups come from Mexico already.